|Guide||♦||57 Triplogs||1 Topic|

-This 1.5 mile hike through hart prairie is great for those short on time or those who prefer scenery over adventure.
+This 1.5-mile hike through Hart Prairie is excellent for those short on time or those who prefer scenery over adventure.
 It's also a good test route for elevation acclimation.

-Start at Humphreys summit/ Aspen nature loop TH (North side of parking lot - West of hart prairie lodge at Snowbowl.
-Views of Kendrick, Sitgreaves and Bill Williams mountains are visible from the trailhead and throughout the hike.
-The initial decline snakes westward in and out of aspen, cork bark fir and pine for .5 mi until its fork, (this is the loop) head left (Southwest)for .4 mi until you reach the Arizona trail junction.
-Head right (North)for about .25 mi to the aspen loop junction - make another right at the junction and it's .8 mi back to the trail head.
-This is kind of a technical description for such an easy hike, so basically just follow the signage clockwise, bring your binoculars and enjoy the view!
+Start at Humphreys summit/ Aspen nature loop TH (North side of the parking lot - West of hart prairie lodge at Snowbowl.
+Kendrick, Sitgreaves, and Bill Williams mountains are visible from the trailhead and throughout the hike.
+The initial decline snakes westward in and out of aspen, cork bark fir, and pine for 0.5 mi until its fork (this is the loop) head left (Southwest)for 0.4 mi until you reach the Arizona trail junction.
+Head right (north)for about 0.25 mi to the aspen loop junction - make another right at the junction, and it's 0.8 mi back to the trailhead.
+This is a technical description for such an easy hike, so follow the signage clockwise, bring your binoculars, and enjoy the view!

 The Spanish Explorers called this place "Sierra sin agua" translation: mountain without water.
-Just about every major water source on the mountain is property of the Flagstaff municipalities.
-Don't expect any along the trail, however agua and carbonated sugar water can be purchased at Snowbowl's Hart prairie lodge of just East of the parking lot and trailhead.
+Just about every significant water source on the mountain is the property of the Flagstaff municipalities.
+Don't expect any along the trail.
+However, agua and carbonated sugar water can be purchased at Snowbowl's Hart prairie lodge just East of the parking lot and trailhead.

-It's possible to continue north or south along the Arizona trail from the Aspen nature trail, in which case camping is possible, permitted and praised. - May 20 2009 Mountain Ginger
+It's possible to continue north or south along the Arizona trail from the Aspen nature trail, in which case camping is possible, permitted, and praised.

 Consider nearby FR 522, Freidlein Prairie.
 Designated sites are available.